A Guide to 13 Most Popular Japanese Language Exams

 Many online resources exist, such as official materials, books, apps for learning Japanese free, and online teachers to help you succeed.

-You also don’t need to worry about the difficulty of passing JLPT.
+You also don’t need to worry about the difficulty of passing the JLPT.
 You can embrace this challenge; it’s more than just a test—it’s a pathway to a world of Japanese!

 Test Centers and Exam Dates of JLPT

-- As of 2025, they conduct the test in nearly 273 cities in 100 countries.
+• As of 2026, they conduct the test in nearly 273 cities in 100 countries.

 2. Nihongo Achievement Test (NAT-TEST)